EMQ2/technical-test/README.md

 ## Getting Started (via Gitpod)

+To get started with Gitpod, follow these steps:

-1. In a few minutes, there will be these windows opening automatically:
+1. Wait for a few minutes, and you will see the following windows opening automatically:
    - Port 8080: Swagger UI for Backend APIs
    - Port 3000: Frontend React JS Application
    - Port 6006: Frontend Storybook for React Components

 > [!Note]
-> If you don't see the windows opening automatically, ensure that you have allowed pop-ups in your browser.
-If the windows still don't open, you can open them manually by clicking on the globe icons in the "Ports" tab on the bottom panel.
+> If you don't see the windows opening automatically, please ensure that you have allowed pop-ups in your browser.
+If the windows still don't open, you can manually open them by clicking on the globe icons in the "Ports" tab on the bottom panel.

-2. Review the existing codebase and architecture.
+2. Take some time to review the existing codebase and architecture.
-3. Complete the tasks as per the instructions in the `TASKS.md` file.
+3. Complete the tasks as per the instructions provided in the `TASKS.md` file.

 ## Getting Started (via Local Development)

+To get started with local development, follow these steps:

-1. Set up the development environment as per the instructions in the `SETUP.md` file.
+1. Set up your development environment by following the instructions provided in the `SETUP.md` file.
-2. Review the existing codebase and architecture.
+2. Take some time to review the existing codebase and architecture.
-3. Complete the tasks as per the instructions in the `TASKS.md` file.
+3. Complete the tasks as per the instructions provided in the `TASKS.md` file.

 ## Submission Process

+To submit your work, please follow these steps:

 1. Create a new branch for your changes.
-2. Commit your changes with **meaningful** commit messages (Hint: Use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary))
+2. Commit your changes with **meaningful** commit messages.
+We recommend using [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) for your commit messages.
 3. Push your branch to the repository.
 4. Create a pull request with a description of the changes you've made.
 5. Submit the pull request link in the application portal as a comment.